Precise Object and Effect Removal with Adaptive Target-Aware Attention: Experiments

 \textbf{Quantitative Evaluation.} Unlike our ObjectClear, which explicitly handles both the target object and its associated effects, most baseline methods operate only within the masked regions, overlooking surrounding areas that are visually affected by the object but not explicitly included in the mask.
-To ensure a fair and comprehensive comparison, we evaluate all methods under two mask conditions: (1) \textit{the input mask covers only the target object}, and (2) \textit{the input mask covers both the target object and its visual effects}.
-These are referred as Object Mask and Object-Effect Mask settings in Table~\ref{tab:sota}, respectively.
-As shown in Table~\ref{tab:sota}, ObjectClear achieves state-of-the-art performance across all test sets and metrics.
+To ensure a fair and comprehensive comparison, we test all methods under two mask conditions: (1) \textit{Object Mask}, and (2) \textit{Object-Effect Mask}, as reported in Table~\ref{tab:sota}.
+ObjectClear achieves state-of-the-art performance on nearly all test sets and metrics.
 Notably, even when using only the object mask, ObjectClear surpasses methods that rely on both object and effect masks.
 In particular, it achieves a significant advantage in the PSNR-BG metric, highlighting its superior ability to preserve background consistency with the input.

 \textbf{Qualitative Evaluation.} Qualitative results are shown in Fig.~\ref{fig:sota_gt} and Fig.~\ref{fig:sota_wild}.
-Generation-based inpainting approaches, such as SDXL-INP~\cite{podell2023sdxl}, BrushNet~\cite{ju2024brushnet}, and PowerPaint~\cite{zhuang2024powerpaint}, often generate new objects within the masked regions while fail to remove the effects of the removed objects.
-In contrast, previous object removal methods, such as Attentive Eraser~\cite{sun2025attentive}, DesignEdit~\cite{jia2024designedit}, and RORem~\cite{li2025rorem} demonstrate strong performance in removing the target object itself, but stil fail to eliminate the associated effects.
-Thanks to our carefully curated training data and the proposed object-effect attention mechanism, ObjectClear effectively removes not only the target object but also its associated shadows and reflections.
-Moreover, as shown in the last two rows of Fig.~\ref{fig:sota_wild}, ObjectClear effectively handles complex cases involving multiple mutually occluding objects.
+Generation-based inpainting approaches, such as SDXL-INP~\citep{podell2023sdxl}, and PowerPaint~\citep{zhuang2024powerpaint}, often generate new objects within the masked regions while fail to remove the effects of the removed objects.
+In contrast, previous object removal methods, such as Attentive Eraser~\citep{sun2025attentive}, DesignEdit~\citep{jia2024designedit}, and RORem~\citep{li2025rorem} demonstrate strong performance in removing the target object itself, but still fail to eliminate the associated effects.
+OmniEraser~\citep{wei2025omnieraser} demonstrates the ability to remove both objects and their effects, though it may still leave residual objects or effects, occasionally erase non-target regions, or introduce background changes.
+Similarly, OmniPaint~\citep{yu2025omnipaint} maintains good background fidelity but may occasionally fail to fully remove the target object and its associated effects.
+Benefiting from our training data and network designs, ObjectClear excels at accurately removing both the target object and its effects.
+Moreover, it robustly handles complex scenarios involving multiple occluding objects (see the last row of Fig.~\ref{fig:sota_wild}).